kobolabs/metadata-style-guide/README.md

 ### Notes</br>
 Best practices recommend that books include up to 3 subject category codes to maximize customer reach.
 We do not currently accept Thema codes. </br>
-Kobo only supports BISAC, BIC, and CLIL categories codes.
+Kobo only supports BISAC, BIC and CLIL categories codes.
 (Please note that the CLIL codes are accepted but mapped to BISAC via our system).</br>

 2017 BISAC subjects codes are supported by Rakuten Kobo.</br>